mesan/mesaninen-async/README.md

 # Exercises

+> :exclamation: &ensp; **Note:** Exercises 1 and 2 follow a very stepwise approach.
+Ask if you're not sure what the
+> exercise wants you to do, or `git checkout` the next step.

 ## Exercise 1: Non-blocking GUI

 In this exercise, you will follow a step-by-step tour of async and await.
 Your task is to take a blocking GUI component